awsdocs/amazon-aurora-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

 **Note**
 During the upgrade process, you can't do a point\-in\-time restore of your cluster\.
 Aurora PostgreSQL takes a DB cluster snapshot during the upgrade process if your backup retention period is greater than 0\.
 You can perform a point\-in\-time restore to times before the upgrade began and after the automatic snapshot of your instance has completed\.

    For information about an upgrade in progress, you can use Amazon RDS to view two logs that the pg\_upgrade utility produces\.
 These are `pg_upgrade_internal.log` and `pg_upgrade_server.log`\.
 Amazon Aurora appends a timestamp to the file name for these logs\.
 You can view these logs as you can any other log\.
-For more information, see [Accessing Amazon Aurora database log files](USER_LogAccess.md)\.
+For more information, see [Working with Amazon Aurora database log files](USER_LogAccess.md)\.

 1. Upgrade PostgreSQL extensions\.
 The PostgreSQL upgrade process doesn't upgrade any PostgreSQL extensions\.
 For more information, see [Upgrading PostgreSQL extensions](#USER_UpgradeDBInstance.Upgrading.ExtensionUpgrades)\.